xpack/web-jekyll/pages/xbb/index.md

 title: The xPack Build Box
 permalink: /xbb/

-summary: An elaborated environment for building binary xPacks.
+summary: A reproducible environment for building binary xPacks.
 comments: true

 date: 2016-03-09 12:04:00 +0300

 ---

-The xPack Build Box is an elaborated build environment focused on obtaining **reproducible builds** while building **cross-platform standalone binaries** for GNU/Linux, macOS and Windows.
+The **xPack Build Box** (XBB) is an elaborated build environment focused on obtaining **reproducible** runs while building **cross-platform standalone binaries** for GNU/Linux, macOS and Windows.

 ## How it works?

-XBB achieves repeatability and consistency by compiling all dependencies from sources.
+XBB achieves repeatability and consistency by:

-This applies both to the development environment and to the final application binaries.
+- controlling the versions of the tools used during the build
+- compiling most dependencies from sources.

 By strictly controlling the versions of the compiled sources and tools, it is possible to create build environments that use about the same tools on both GNU/Linux (Intel and Arm) and macOS, helping to obtain consistent results.

-On GNU/Linux, to allow the builds to run on any distribution, the actual development tools are packed as Docker images (Intel/Arm, 32/64-bit).
+On GNU/Linux, to allow the builds to be performed on any distribution, the actual builds run inside Docker containers (Intel/Arm, 32/64-bit).

+On macOS, the builds run on standard systems, without the need for custom tools.

 ## Types of builds

-There are two types of builds:
+From the point of view of the desired result, there are two types of builds:

 - local/native builds, intended for development and running on the local machine